Dmum303/twitter_clone/README.md

 # Twitter Clone!

-This is a portfolio project to build a CRUD (create, read, update, and delete) app.
-It is the first project I have undertaken after completing the Makers tech bootcamp and I wanted to build something to showcase some of the skills I've acquired!
+This is a portfolio project to build a MVC (Model, View, Controller) CRUD (create, read, update, and delete) app.
+It is the first project
+I have undertaken after completing the Makers tech bootcamp and I wanted to build something to showcase some of the skills I've acquired!